 When you have chosen a broody hen, place the hen in a well-ventilated nest box in a darkened room, where other hens don’t have access to her or the nest.
 The reason for giving solitude is because not only can other hens abuse the setting hen, but they may also try to eat and kill the chicks when they hatch for the first few days.

 You can use cedar bedding to help keep parasites down.
 Make sure the hen has access to feed and water and do not disturb her unless it is absolutely necessary.
 Never move the nest unless it is absolutely necessary for the safety of the eggs.
-If the hen is kept healthy and safe in 21 days you will have baby chicks.
+If the hen is kept healthy and safe for 21 days you will have baby chicks.

 Facts About Hatching Chicken Eggs

-- It takes 21 days for the eggs to hatch, whether in an incubator or by hen.
+- It takes 21 days for the eggs to hatch, whether in an incubator or by the hen.

 - Hens turn their eggs about every 15 to 20 minutes, this keeps the embryo from sticking to the shell.